 Noneconomic damages compensate intangible losses, or the general losses a reasonable person in the plaintiff’s position would suffer.
 These are the personal, emotional, mental and psychological damages connected to an accident.
 The amount of a victim’s noneconomic damages depends on how significantly the accident impacted the victim.
 Evidence proving these losses can include expert testimony, an injury journal and psychological counseling.

 If you wish to file a lawsuit in Arizona, you or your Queen Creek personal injury attorney must create a comprehensive list of your compensatory damages.
 This is how you demand fair and full compensation to make up for your losses.
 There are many examples of compensatory damages; your lawyer can help you choose the ones that apply to your case to include on your demand letter.

 The final amount of your compensatory damage award in a successful personal injury claim will depend on the severity of the accident and your injury.
 In general, a plaintiff with a severe or catastrophic injury will recover more in compensatory damages in Arizona than a victim with a minor injury.
 Other factors that can alter your award include your age, income and overall health.

-For more information about compensatory damages in personal injury law, or assistance with your specific case, consult with an attorney near you.
+For more information about compensatory damages, or assistance with your specific case, consult with a Queen Creek or Scottsdale personal injury attorney near you.